Cadillac is on track to introduce a redesigned Escalade for 2021, and a prototype has just been spotted.

 2020 Cadillac Escalade ESV spy shots - Image via S. Baldauf/SB-Medien

 It isn't clear what Caddy has in store for the powertrains but the brand-exclusive 4.2-liter twin-turbocharged V-8 should feature in a model delivering 500 horsepower or more.
 A naturally aspirated 6.2-liter V-8 should also be offered, and possibly a plug-in hybrid option at some point.
-A 10-speed automatic will be standard and buyers will be able to chose between rear- and four-wheel drive.
+A 10-speed automatic will be standard and buyers will be able to chose between rear- and 4-wheel drive.

-On the outside, it appears the Art and Science design language isn't fully dead just yet but expect the latest Cadillacs, including the redesigned Escalade, to adopt the more evolved look first shown on 2016's Escala concept car.
+On the outside, it appears the Art and Science design language isn't fully dead just yet but the latest Cadillacs, including the redesigned Escalade, adopt the more evolved look first shown on 2016's Escala concept car.
 The Escala's mesh pattern for the grille can also be seen poking through some of the camouflage gear.
 The taillights still run vertically up the rear fenders, although camouflage disguises how far they will run up the rear pillar.